shiwk/chatfs/README.md

 ## Limitations

-Only Apple Silicon of MacOs would be considered (dev/test) for now.
+Only Apple Silicon of MacOS would be considered (dev/test) for now.